|Suomi NPP||Suomi National Polar-orbiting Partnership|

 The NPOESS Preparatory Project (NPP) was renamed to Suomi National Polar-orbiting Partnership (S-NPP) in honor of Verner E. Suomi, University of Wisconsin meteorologist, widely recognized as the "Father of Satellite Meteorology."

 SNPP is the first next generation polar-orbiting satellite in the JPSS series, and is considered the bridge between NOAA's legacy polar satellite fleet, NASA's Earth observing missions and JPSS constellation.
 Launched in October 2011, Suomi NPP boasts five state-of-the-art instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS, and (5) CERES which will be the same main instruments carried on JPSS-1, which is scheduled to launch in early 2017.
 Its design life is five years and it was launched with a Delta-II Mission Launch Vehicle from Vandenberg Air Force Base, California.

 JPSS-2 will provide operational continuity of satellite-based observations and products for NOAA Polar-Orbiting Environmental Satellites (POES) and S-NPP satellite and ground systems.
 The baseline plan for JPSS Ground System will be sustained to support JPSS-2, similar to JPSS-1.
 The JPSS-2 spacecraft will host the following instruments: (1) VIIRS, (2) CrIS, (3) ATMS, and (4) OMPS.

 The Total Solar Irradiance (TSI) Calibration Transfer Experiment (TCTE) is the experimental payload under the JPSS system.
 It is an instrument that measures the sun's energy output and was hosted aboard a U.S. Air Force Space Test Program Satellite-3 (STPSat-3) and launched on November 19, 2013 from NASA Wallops Flight Facility, Wallops Island, Va.
-JPSS was able to take advantage of this rideshare opportunity to provide a low-cost means in maintaining continuity of TSI observations.
+JPSS was able to take advantage of this ride-share opportunity to provide a low-cost means of maintaining the continuity of TSI observations.